szkf/package-bot/README.md

 `p!version` or `p!v`

 ### Viewing the list of commands
-`p!help` displays the list of commands and describes their funciton
+`p!help` displays the list of commands and describes their function

 ## Setup
 #### Step 1